4 Ways You Can Find Survey Participants for Free

 If your survey is short, you should emphasize the number of minutes it takes to fill out your survey in the post, for example: "Only takes 1 minute!".

 Don’t take it personally if your friends don't .jump to your rescue.
 No one likes filling out surveys without getting anything in return.
-Unless you’re a famous Instagram ‘influencer’, you’ll be disappointed by this method.
+Unless you’re a famous Instagram ‘influencer’, you can still be disappointed by this method.

-There are facebook groups specially designed for exchanging surveys.
+On the next method, Facebook Survey Sharing /Exchange Groups.
+In case you didn't know, there are facebook groups created to exchange surveys.
 It comes down to filling out each other's surveys.
 “You fill out mine and I’ll fill out yours.”

 Everyone in these kinds of groups is looking for participants, just like you.

-- You have to fill out other people’s surveys.
+- You have to fill out a lot of surveys

-As soon as you filled out someone else’s survey, you can comment about your accomplishment accompanied by a link to your survey.
+As soon as you fill out someone else’s survey, you can comment on your accomplishment accompanied by a link to your survey.
 Unfortunately, this requires following up, because your fellow students tend to be rather forgetful.
 If you choose the ‘reply’ button, the original post owner will receive a notification and pay more attention to your comment.

-You can find these groups by searching for ‘surveyswap’ or ‘participants wanted’.
-You get the gist.
+You can find these groups by searching ‘survey sharing’ or 'survey exchange'.
 In the description of the group, it should say something like: ‘this group is for students who help each other with surveys’.
 If you speak multiple languages, it’s convenient to search for groups in those languages as well.
 Take into consideration that it might take a day or two to be admitted to the group.

-Here are two active Facebook groups with reactive admins:
+Here are two active Facebook Survey Exchange Groups with reactive admins:

 - You don’t have to waste energy double checking if someone actually did your survey.

-Surveys that take longer than 5 minutes are usually discarded through facebook groups.
+Surveys that take longer than 5 minutes are usually discarded through Facebook Survey Exchange Groups.
 Your sense of guilt/responsibility has to be really strong to make you do a survey that takes 30 minutes to fill out, especially if yours is way shorter.

 The SurveySwap system assigns points (or credits) according to a survey’s duration.